Dr Thomas Jones

 Dr. Jones received a Bachelors of Science degree in Nanoscience from Heriot-Watt University, UK, in 2011, a masters of science in Nanoelectronics and Mechanics from the University of Sheffield, UK, in 2012, an Engineering Doctorate in Photonics and Optics Technologies from Heriot-Watt University, UK, in 2017, and a PgCert in Academic Practice (Associate) from the University of Dundee, 2019.

-• Research Engineer for the Printed Circuit Board Manufacturer, Merlin PCB, UK, (2015 and 2017), on the delivery of innovative electronics devices for medical applications and the development of new manufacturing techniques/processes.
+- Research Engineer for the Printed Circuit Board Manufacturer, Merlin PCB, UK, (2015 and 2017), on the delivery of innovative electronics devices for medical applications and the development of new manufacturing techniques/processes.

-• Post-doctorate Researcher, Heriot-University, (2017 – 2018), working to improve direct metallisation techniques onto high value, additive manufactured polymer substrates for circuitry formation.
+- Post-doctorate Researcher, Heriot-University, (2017 – 2018), working to improve direct metallisation techniques onto high value, additive manufactured polymer substrates for circuitry formation.

-• Knowledge Transfer Partnership (KTP), the University of Dundee and Rautomead Ltd, UK (2018 – 2020).
+- Knowledge Transfer Partnership (KTP), the University of Dundee and Rautomead Ltd, UK (2018 – 2020).
 Improved on existing and new manufacturing processes using Finite Volume simulation models (Ansys FluentTM) of computation fluid dynamics (CFD) in metal casting processes.

-• Baxter Fellow, University of Dundee, (2020 – onwards).
+- Baxter Fellow (Lecturer Teaching and Research), University of Dundee, (2020 – onwards).

 Research

-Within the Materials Science and Engineering research cluster at the University of Dundee, Dr. Jones investigates the development of new manufacturing techniques and processes by implementing devices such as Laser, additive manufacturing (3-D printing and inkjet) and traditional metal casting.
-From this he has implemented innovative light-assisted processing for the development of microelectronics onto surfaces, enabling the realisation of ‘smart-devices’, such as sensors within fabrics and additive manufactured materials, such as polymers and ceramics.
+Dr. Jones has expertise developing new manufacturing techniques and processes, which implement devices such as Laser, additive manufacturing (3-D printing and inkjet) and traditional metal casting.
+From this he has implemented innovative light-assisted processing for the development of microelectronics onto surfaces, enabling the realisation of ‘smart-devices’, such as sensors within fabrics, antimicrobial coatings on metal surfaces and additive manufactured materials, such as polymers and ceramics.

 Dr. Jones’s research is closely tied to industrial developments and supported by UKRI and private sector organisations:

-• chemical sensors, investigating novel DNA extraction methods for pathogen detection
+- chemical sensors, investigating novel DNA extraction methods for pathogen detection;

-• the Printed Circuit Board industry, developing original electrochemical manufacturing techniques and Ultrasound medical imaging devices
+- the Printed Circuit Board industry, developing original electrochemical manufacturing techniques and Ultrasound medical imaging devices;

-• Microelectronics, the implementation of additive manufacturing of electronics features and devices
+- Microelectronics, the implementation of additive manufacturing of electronics features and devices.

 Stories